oracle/docker-images/OracleWebLogic/samples/1221-webtier-apache/README.md

 Now you can access the WebLogic Admin Console under **http://localhost/console** (default to port 80) instead of using port 8001.

 If you are using multihost network, remove --link and set --net=<your net>

+# Copyright
+Copyright (c) 2015 Oracle and/or its affiliates.
+All rights reserved.